discordjs/guide/guide/sequelize/README.md

 return message.reply('Tag deleted.');
 ```
 `.destroy()` runs the delete operation.
 The operation returns a count of the number of affected rows.
-If it returns with a value of 0, then nothing was deleted and that tag did not exist in the database in the first place.
+If it returns with a value of 0, then nothing was deleted and that tag didn't exist in the database in the first place.

 ## Resulting code